Azure/azure-osconfig/docs/architecture.md

 ## 5.2.
 Module Interface Model (MIM)

-The Module Interface Model (MIM) is a PnP/DTDL-agnostic model  that is composed of components, objects, and settings.
-A module that can be described by a set of components, objects and settings can be translated to PnP and DTDL and still be generic enough so it could be reused for other platforms.
+The Module Interface Model (MIM) is composed of Components, Objects, and Settings.
+A Module that can be described by a set of Components, Objects and Settings can be translated to PnP and DTDL and still be generic enough so it could be reused for other managament platforms.

 The Module Management Interface (MMI) is used to transport desired and reported object payloads (to and from the module) that follow the MIM.

-This model assumes a declarative style of communication between the upper layer and the module, where the desired and reported configuration of the device is communicated in bulk (for PnP this configuration being stored on the Twins), not a procedural style with multi-step negotiation.
+The MIM assumes a declarative style of communication between the upper layer and the module, where the desired and reported configuration of the device is communicated in bulk (for PnP this configuration being stored on the Twins), not a procedural style with multi-step negotiation.

 For more information about the MIM see the [OSConfig Management Modules](modules.md) specification.

 ## 5.3.
 OSQuery Module

 The OSQuery Module implements an adapter for [OSQuery](https://www.osquery.io/).
 This module can support multiple MIM components and PnP interfaces that are read-only (all reported, no desired configuration) and leverage OSQuery to retrieve the respective configuration from the device.
-To be decided.

 ## 5.5.
 Orchestrator Module